os11k/os11k.github.io/_posts/2016-02-16-freeswitch-mysql-CDRs.markdown

 Socket                = /var/run/mysqld/mysqld.sock
 {% endhighlight %}

-4) Now we need to test that if you set-up ODBC correctly, please run `echo "select 1" | isql -v freeswitch` in shell, you should get something similar to what you see below:
+4) Now we need to test if you set-up ODBC correctly, please run `echo "select 1" | isql -v freeswitch` in shell, you should get something similar to what you see below:
 {% highlight bash %}
 +---------------------------------------+
 | Connected!                            |